hdShang/arxiv-daily/docs/cs-CL/2025-06-25/papers/250620642v1-memento-note-taking-for-your-future-self.md

 ---
 layout: default
-title: Memento: Note-Taking for Your Future Self
+title: "Memento: Note-Taking for Your Future Self"
 ---

 # Memento: Note-Taking for Your Future Self